Friday, Aug. 30, 2019

 Staff and council went over those proposals block-by-block during a special Wednesday night meeting.
 The idea was for council to provide feedback to staff to refine the plan into its final form, in time for a Sept.
-24 joint public hearing with Planning Board.
+24 joint Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... with Planning Board.
 Council will vote to adopt the plan Oct.
 1.

 East block: Civic and Mixed Use 2 land uses, to accommodate reuse of the Pavilion building for city offices.
 Buildings would be 3-4 stories, allowing heights over 35 feet but under 55 feet only to accommodate a variety of forms, such as pitched roofs.
 The stretch along Broadway would be a flex space, to accommodate either city offices or mixed-uses such as housing.
 Council expressed a preference for housing there, with “active” uses along the first floor, such as a senior or community center.

 There was some disagreement with the heights in this area.
 Cindy Carlisle said she would agree to four stories, but not 55 feet, the citywide height limit enshrined in Boulder’s charter.
 Lisa Morzel and Aaron Brockett pointed out that the hospital currently rises in some places to 65 feet, the result of variances granted in the 1990s by Planning Board.

 “This is right along Broadway,” councilman Sam Weaver said, by way of defending buildings that go up to Boulder’s height limit at that location.
 “This is the most intense part of the development.
 Everything else is going to get smaller.”

 Mayor Suzanne Jones agreed that, of everywhere on the site, this was the most appropriate place for “tallness.”